-The vintner of this year's competition is a man by the name of Antus Bralain.
-Antus's job is to sign up all those interested, organize teams if anyone does not have one, and to make the wine from the berries upon the teams return.
+The vintner of this year's competition is a man by the name of Gaven Redleaf.
+Gaven's job is to sign up all those interested, organize teams if anyone does not have one, and to make the wine from the berries upon the teams' return.
 A committee decides upon the winner of the competition.

 Once the players are organized into teams, they are given the night to prepare and celebrate.
 The contest begins the next morning.
-The players are given a map as to the location of the berries and sent upon their way.
+The players are given a map to help them find the berries and sent upon their way.
 Their path leads them deep into the Vesve to find the needed berries.
 This is where the chase begins.
-Ysette, a druid of Ehlonna, guards the berries and refuses to hand them over unless the PCs retrieve her staff that she loaned to some passing halflings who needed protection.
+Gilyvee, a druid of Ehlonna, guards the berries and refuses to hand them over unless the PCs retrieve her staff that she loaned to some passing halflings who were in need of protection.
 These halflings have since returned home, to their small village in the Highvale known as Stoutstump.
 After deciding which path to take, the players make their way to Stoutstump.

 The halfling village is just to the south of the town of Verbeeg Hill and upon arriving; the PCs have little trouble finding the halflings that they seek.
-Logan Wood and his small band do not have the staff however, as they were robbed on their way home by a bunch of human bandits called the Reavers.
-Logan is very angry with this and does not willingly give much information to any band containing "tall folk".
+Logan Wood and his small band do not have the staff however, as they were robbed on their way home by a group of human bandits that go by the name of "the Ravagers."
+Logan is still upset about the theft and does not willingly give information to any band containing "tall folk".
 The trail leads on to the location of the attack just east of the village.
 Upon investigating the scene of the crime, it is easy for the PCs to determine that the thieves have headed north towards Verbeeg Hill.

 On the trail to Verbeeg Hill, the same bandits who took the staff from Logan and his men attack the players.
-Upon defeating the bandits the PCs discover that the staff has been sold to a shop in Verbeeg Hill.
+Upon defeating the bandits the PCs discover that the staff has been sold to a shopkeeper in Verbeeg Hill.
 The shop is easy to find, but getting the staff back is not so simple.
-The gnome, Berilac Knotwise, who bought the staff refuses to just hand it over but will instead offer to turn it over in return for a small favor.
-Berilac needs a message delivered to Elrenn Walthair, the Lord Marshall of the Vesve, who resides in Quaalsten.
-If the players agree to deliver the message, Berilac will give them the staff upon their return.
+The gnome, Gnarmish Koldurth, who bought the staff refuses to just hand it over but will offer to give it to the PCs in return for a small favor.
+Gnarmish needs a message delivered to Elrenn Walthair, the Lord Marshall of the Vesve, who resides in Quaalsten.
+If the players agree to deliver the message, Gnarmish gives them the staff upon their return.

 The road to Quaalsten is an easy one, but upon arriving, the PCs learn that the Lord Marshall is "out on the hunt", patrolling the Vesve.
-If they wish to find him quickly, the players will have to go after him.
-They are given many choices to explore, but will eventually find the Lord Marshall, who is fighting for his very life against the forest itself.
-Once the battle is over, the players can deliver their message, retrieve the staff and get the berries they need.
+If they wish to find him quickly, the players have to go after him.
+They are given many choices to explore, but eventually find the Lord Marshall, who is fighting for his very life against the forest itself.
+Once the battle is over, the players can deliver their message, retrieve the staff, and get the berries they need.
 All the while racing as quickly as possible to win the competition.

-The DM must keep track of the amount of time spent traveling on Appendix A, as this will determine the reward given for completing the contest.
+The DM must keep track of the amount of time spent traveling using Appendix A, as this will determine the reward given for completing the contest.